Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Conclusions and outlook

-In our calculation, after fitting $c$ to $T=0$ results for the splitting between the $u$ and $d$ condensate values, we use the model to analyze the average condensate and the splitting as a function of $T$ and $eB$.
+After fitting $c$ to $T=0$ results for the splitting between the $u$ and $d$ condensate values, we use the model to analyze the average condensate and the splitting as a function of $T$ and $eB$.
 These results are summarized in Sec.~\ref{sssec:cond_ave_pd} and Sec.~\ref{sssec:condiff}.
 We found, like Ref.~\cite{Pagura:2016pwr}, that within the error band of $\langle\bar{\psi}\psi\rangle^{1/3}$ IMC is obtained for the condensates near the lower edge of the range.
 Furthermore, we observed that within the error band of $F_\pi$ to get a better match with the phase diagram given by LQCD~\cite{Bali:2011qj} one needs to consider $F_\pi$ towards the upper edge of the range.

 We further test our model by calculating the topological susceptibility ($\chi_t$) and comparing that with the available LQCD results.
-We observed that with the fitted $eB$ independent $c$ values the model's prediction for $\chi_t$ at zero $eB$ matches well with the lattice results.
+We observed that with the fitted $eB$ independent $c$ value the model's prediction for $\chi_t$ at zero $eB$ can produce the trend well as found in the lattice results~\cite{Borsanyi:2016ksw,Petreczky:2016vrs}.
+Beyond $T_{CO}$, the quantitative mismatch with the lattice data may arise because of differences in the number of flavours in the two methods.
 For non-zero $eB$ (for which, to our knowledge, there is no lattice study available for $\chi_t$) we found that the $\chi_t$ increases as one increases the strength of the magnetic field up to the crossover temperature.
 This conclusion is similar to what is found in Ref.~\cite{Bandyopadhyay:2019pml}.
-We also observed that, in the present model, $\chi_t$'s for different values of $eB$ fall on top of that at zero $eB$ once we go beyond the crossover temperature.
+We also observed that, in the present model, $\chi_t$'s for different values of $eB$ fall on top of that at zero $eB$ once we go beyond the crossover temperature and the IMC effect is reflected.
 All these observations can be understood following the correlation between topological susceptibility and condensate average, as we know that the condensate is responsible for spontaneously breaking $U(1)_A$ symmetry along with the chiral symmetry.
 This connection is well reflected in the present study.
 All these predictions for nonzero $eB$ could be further tested in future when lattice data becomes available for the same.